Recollements and Hochschild theory: Abstract

 \section{Abstract}

-Two constructions of recollements of derived categories of algebras are provided.
-Triangulated functors in recollements of derived categories of algebras and tensor product algebras are realized as derived functors of the same forms.
-These results are applied to observe the relations between recollements of derived categories of algebras and smoothness and Hochschild (co)homology of algebras.
+It is shown that a recollement of derived categories of algebras induces those of tensor product algebras and opposite algebras respectively, which is applied to clarify the relations between recollements of derived categories of algebras and smoothness and Hochschild cohomology of algebras.

 { {\bf Mathematics Subject Classification (2010)} : 16E40, 16E35, 18E30}